NotKingSnow/hotds2w3/README.md

 q "**What northern House allies with House Bolton in Season Six, Episode Three?**" a "House Umber", "Umber"

-q "**Who acts as Lord Commander following Jon Snow leaves the order in Season Six?**" a "Eddison Tollett", "Edd Tollett", "Edd"
+q "**Who acts as Lord Commander when Jon Snow leaves the order in Season Six?**" a "Eddison Tollett", "Edd Tollett", "Edd"

 q "**A Stark loyalist dies in Season 6, Episode 4.
 Who was it?**"